risav-pyakurel/DJANGO/README.md

 - **Views**: Understood how views work to handle requests and return responses.
 - **URLs**: Learned how to map URLs to views, enabling navigation through the web application.

+## Day 3: Jinja2 Templating and Django Apps

+### Topics Covered:
+-Jinja2 Templating
+-Django Apps

+###Summary:
+Today's focus was on enhancing my templating skills with Jinja2 and understanding the structure and functionality of Django apps.
+These additions further empower me to craft dynamic and modular web applications.
+Can't wait to see what's next in this exciting journey!

 I’m excited to continue building on this knowledge and create some amazing web applications!

 ## How to Run This Project